anhvir/trial/README.md

     and populates it with random elements of array A[n] */ int *createRandomArrayFromA(int m, int *A, int n);
 ```
-As a rule, I should place the above two function prototypes on top
+As a rule, I should insert the above two function prototypes at the top
 of my `main.c`.
 But there is
 a better way: I created file `intArray.h` that essentially contains
 these 2 prototypes.
 Then, on top of my `main.c` I just need to put: